-Microsoft - APR19 TSIS
+Microsoft - OCT19 TSIS

-Sectors: Analytics / B.I. / Big Data, Cloud Computing / Managed Hosting, Container Orchestration, Container Platforms, Data Warehousing, ECM Software, Information Security, Infrastructure Software, Internet Marketing / Social Media, IP Telephony, ML / AI, Mobile Device Management, PC / Tablet / Laptop, Productivity Apps, Server, Telecom / Mobile, Video Conferencing, Virtualization
+Sectors: Analytics / B.I. / Big Data, Cloud Computing / Managed Hosting, Container Orchestration, Container Platforms, Data Warehousing, ECM Software, IP Telephony, Information Security, Infrastructure Software, Internet Marketing / Social Media, ML / AI, Mobile Device Management, PC / Tablet / Laptop, Productivity Apps, Server, Telecom / Mobile, Video Conferencing, Virtualization

-The most recent enterprise spending intentions data for Microsoft was collected through ETR's proprietary TSIS (Technology Spending Intentions Survey) from 3/8/2019 - 4/12/2019 and was sourced from 1169 CIOs and IT end users, which represent approximately $401B in annual IT spend.
-Further, of the 1169 customers, 241 represent Fortune 500 organizations and 371 represent Global 2000 organizations.
+The most recent enterprise spending intentions data for Microsoft was collected through ETR's proprietary TSIS (Technology Spending Intentions Survey) from 9/12/2019 - 10/18/2019 and was sourced from 1210 CIOs and IT end users, which represent approximately $410B in annual IT spend.
+Further, of the 1210 customers, 223 represent Fortune 500 organizations and 362 represent Global 2000 organizations.

-In this report, ETR examines Microsoft's updated enterprise spend for 2019 with a focus on Cloud Computing, Container Platforms, Analytics, Data Warehousing, Infrastructure Software, Servers, Productivity Apps (Teams) and ML / AI.
-Additionally, ETR analyzes spend levels for recent acquisitions such as LinkedIn and GitHub.
+In this report, ETR examines Microsoft's updated 2H19 spend with a focus on Cloud Computing, Container Platforms, Analytics, Data Warehousing, Infrastructure Software, Servers, Productivity Apps (Teams) and ML / AI.
+Additionally, ETR analyzes spend levels for recent acquisitions such as GitHub.